100 Spotlights: Turbo’d Design Critiques

 This is a republication of my Medium post ‘Design Critiques but Make it Turbo

-Thursdays as Design Lead
+Thursdays as a Design Lead

 Thursdays became our design team day; mornings were kicked off with ‘UX Coffee Morning’, built from the realisation that ICs seldom have the opportunity to read and upskill, or even just keep their finger on the pulse.
 What if we made this a regular pattern?
 What if individual knowledge building, which fuels individual growth, then fortifies our existing team to scale as the organisation grows?
 These hour-long quiet sessions would consist of 40 minutes knowledge dive, and a 20 minute roundtable which is enough time for each person to share their key takeaways and the team to discuss points of interest.